 If Parallel Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the LD, WCLK, WEN and Dn input pins.
-For the IDT72261LA and the IDT72271LA, programming PAE and PAF proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the Empty Offset LSB Register on the first LOW-to-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK, data are written into the Empty Offset MSB Register.
-Upon the third LOW-to-HIGH transition of WCLK, data are written into the Full Offset LSB Register.
-Upon the fourth LOW-to-HIGH transition of WCLK, data are written into the Full Offset MSB Register.
-The fifth transition of WCLK writes, once again, to the Empty Offset LSB Register.
-See Figure 14, Parallel Loading of Programmable Flag Registers for the IDT72261LA, for the timing diagram for this mode.
+Programming PAE and PAF proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
+Upon the second LOW-to-HIGH transition of WCLK, data are written into the Full Offset Register.
+The third transition of WCLK writes, once again, to the Empty Offset Register.
+See Figure 14, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.